Mandatory Kit

 - It is the runner's responsibility to judge, with these criteria, if their jacket meets the mandatory kit requirement and is suitable for bad weather in on the coast path.
 However, during an inspection, the judgment is made by the official in charge of the mandatory kit check or any random kit check on the route.

 Synthetic insulation mid-layer or gilet.
 To keep warm while resting at aid stations or while awaiting rescue.
+This should be an insulated fill layer i.e. an insulated synthetic jacket or an insulated synthetic gilet.
+Windproof jackets/gilets with no insulation will not be suitable.

 2 x warm second layer.
 A warm second layer top with long sleeves (cotton excluded) of a minimum weight of 180g (men's size medium) OR the combination of a warm long-sleeved base layer of a minimum weight of 110g (men's size medium) and a durable water repellant (DWR protection) windproof jacket.
 The windproof jacket does not replace the mandatory waterproof jacket, and vice-versa.